RAF Odiham

 During the summer airshow season the Chinook Display Team flies from Odiham to delight show goers throughout the UK.

-Retirement Of The Lynx AH.9A
+Retirement of the Lynx AH.9A

-After nearly 40 years of service, time has finally caught up with the Westland Lynx, one of the UK’s most successful helicopter designs.
-Although still a very capable airframe the Lynx has now been replaced in service by the Westland Wildcat, which with its uprated engines, avionics and enhanced capability, will take the Army Air Corps (AAC) and Fleet Air Arm (FAA) forwards with regards to the future of land and sea based operations.
+After nearly 40 years of service, time has finally caught up with the Westland Lynx, one of the UK's most successful helicopter designs.
+Although still a very capable airframe, the Lynx has now been replaced in service by the Westland Wildcat, which with its uprated engines, avionics and enhanced capability, will take the Army Air Corps (AAC) and Fleet Air Arm (FAA) forwards with regards to the future of land and sea-based operations.

-After nearly 40 years of service, time has finally caught up with the Westland Lynx, one of the UK’s most successful helicopter designs.
-Although still a very capable airframe the Lynx has now been replaced in service by the Westland Wildcat, which with its uprated engines, avionics and enhanced capability, will take the Army Air Corps (AAC) and Fleet Air Arm (FAA) forwards with regards to the future of land and sea based operations.
+After nearly 40 years of service, time has finally caught up with the Westland Lynx, one of the UK's most successful helicopter designs.
+Although still a very capable airframe, the Lynx has now been replaced in service by the Westland Wildcat, which with its uprated engines, avionics and enhanced capability, will take the Army Air Corps (AAC) and Fleet Air Arm (FAA) forwards with regards to the future of land and sea-based operations.

-To mark the retirement of the Lynx AH.9A a farewell flypast was arranged for four remaining airworthy helicopters which took place on 16 January 2018.
+To mark the retirement of the Lynx AH.9A, a farewell flypast was arranged for four remaining airworthy helicopters, which took place on 16 January 2018.

-Departing from RAF Odiham, the farewell formation, call sign Valhalla, flew a commemorative tour taking in places associated with the aircraft, which included among others Middle Wallop, Upavon, Yeovil, Shawbury and Wattisham.
+Departing from RAF Odiham, the farewell formation, called Valhalla, flew a commemorative tour taking in places associated with the aircraft, including Middle Wallop, Upavon, Yeovil Shawbury and Wattisham.
 The final part of the tour culminated in a flight along the length of the River Thames over Central London, with the formation then returning to RAF Odiham. |

 As part of the farewell tour a photo-call was held at Upavon in Wiltshire, where the four AH.9As of Valhalla Formation can be seen below on the left.
 The photograph on the right shows the very last landing of a Lynx helicopter (ZG917) in UK military service at Middle Wallop on 26 January 2018.
 (Click on photos to enlarge)